kostareg/tachyon/docs/architecture/pipeline.md

 difficult and, even if implemented correctly, compute-intensive.
 It is easier to generate a representation of the intent of the code (i.e. abstract individual instructions into an intermediate representation) than to optimize the instructions directly.

+### Marking Functions for Memoization

+During bytecode generation, the kinds of instructions are recorded.
+If all instructions are pure, the function overall is marked as pure, and the virtual machine is able to cache its input and return values during runtime.
+Function impurities propagates to parents.
+If function a calls function b that is impure, a is implicitly impure.

 ### Marking Instructions for Optimization (TODO)